 This is where tracking you food and drink intake - including alcohol - in a nutrition tracking app can help!
 Most food and drink databases will tell you the exact carb count for your drinks and allow you to stay on top of your carb intake more easily.

-For simplicity sake, you can rest assure that most plain liquors, dry wine, and light beer are low carb and can fit into your keto meal plan - in moderation of course!
+For simplicity's sake, you can rest assure that most plain liquors, dry wine, and light beer are low carb and can fit into your keto meal plan - in moderation of course!

 Keto Liquors List

-However, these are also a potent source of alcohol and it can be easy to drink too much too quickly.
+However, these are also a potent sources of alcohol and it can be easy to drink too much too quickly.

 To keep the carb count and calories low sip on alcohol straight in a martini or on the rocks, or mix these options with calorie and sugar-free beverages like soda water, fresh citrus, diet soda, etc.